-New study could lead to preeclampsia preventionNovember 6th, 2012 in Obstetrics & gynaecology /
+New study could lead to preeclampsia preventionNovember 6, 2012 in Medicine & Health / Obstetrics & gynaecology

 Excessive turnover of cells in the placenta may trigger an unnatural increase in blood pressure that puts mother and baby at risk, researchers say.